mnfst/docs-baas/deploy.md

 Manifest works by default in local with SQLite but we recommend to [switch to PostgreSQL](./config.md#database) for production deployments.

-All popular hosting providers have their managed PostgreSQL solutions and there is many DB-as-a-Service providers like [Neon](https://neon.tech/) that offer generous free-tier to get started.
+All popular hosting providers have their managed PostgreSQL solutions and there are many DB-as-a-Service providers like [Neon](https://neon.tech/) that offer generous free-tier to get started.
 Here is a list of popular services:

 | Provider            | Service Name                                                                                          |
 | ------------------- | ----------------------------------------------------------------------------------------------------- |